mzen17/SEP01-HW/Background.md

 How should Maria and John do this?

 ## Solution & Analysis
+John requests Maria for her number.
 Maria tells John her number (900), John then sums up his number (1000) with the number he recieved (900) to get (1900).
 He reports it (1900) to Jane and solves the problem.

 This problem is trivial.
 Due to unlimited constrainsts for John and Maria's communication, they can communicate directly with numbers to each other.
 We will see how limiting this make this system unfeasible.